Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <tbody>
 <tr>
 <td> Nearest Neighbor </td>
-<td> The Nearest Neighbor method uses the value of the closest cell to assign a value to the output cell.
-This is the ideal method to use for discrete data, such as land use, that use integer values as this method does not smooth out the data.  </td>
+<td> The Nearest Neighbor method assigns the value of the closest cell to the output cell.
+This method is ideal for discrete data, such as land use, that uses integer values, as it does not smooth out the data.  </td>
 </tr>
 <tr>
 <td> Bilinear Interpolation </td>
-<td> Bilinear Interpolation is typically used for continuous data sets, such as elevation, as it uses the weighted distance average of the four nearest cell values to determine the value of a new cell.  </td>
+<td> Bilinear Interpolation is typically used for continuous datasets, such as elevation, as the weighted distance average of the four nearest cell values is used to determine the value of a new cell.  </td>
 </tr>
 <tr>
 <td> Cubic Convolution </td>
-<td> Cubic Convolution is similar to the bilinear interpolation method, the difference is that it uses the weighted distance average of the nearest 16 cell values.
-This results in a less distorted raster that is ideal for continuous data, albeit at the cost of a higher processing time.
-It can also have output cell values that are outside the range of the input cells.  </td>
+<td> Cubic Convolution is similar to the bilinear interpolation method, with the difference being that the weighted distance average of the nearest 16 cell values is used.
+This results in a less distorted raster, which is ideal for continuous data, though it comes at the cost of higher processing time.
+Output cell values can also fall outside the range of the input cells. </td>
 </tr>
 </tbody>
 </table>

 <p> "Raster Statistics" is checked by default.
-Raster statistics are standard descriptive statistics (i.e. mean, maximum, minimum, standard deviation) calculated from the cell values of each band in a raster.
+Raster statistics consist of standard descriptive statistics (i.e., mean, maximum, minimum, standard deviation) calculated from the cell values of each band in a raster.
 These statistics are necessary for certain operations, such as applying a contrast stretch or classifying data.
-Even if it is unchecked, raster statistics can still be calculated later.
-Below are the "X skip factor", "Y skip factor", and "Statistics ignore value(s)".
-The X and Y skip factors, like the names imply, impose a certain skip distance between samples on the x and y axis.
+Even if unchecked, raster statistics can still be calculated later.
+Below are the "X skip factor," "Y skip factor," and "Statistics ignore value(s)."
+The X and Y skip factors, as the names imply, impose a skip distance between samples along the x and y axes.
 This can be used to limit or manage samples during raster statistics creation.
-Statistics ignore value(s) is a semi colon separated list of values that should be left out of raster statistics.  </p> <br>
+"Statistics ignore value(s)" is a semicolon-separated list of values that should be excluded from raster statistics.  </p> <br>

-<p> Finally, these is the "Compression" field.
-Typically, this can be left on the default value "LZ77", as that method of compression is compatible with a wide range of raster types and it preserves all cell values in the raster.
+<p> Finally, the "Compression" field is available.
+Typically, the default value "LZ77" can be left unchanged, as this compression method is compatible with a wide range of raster types and preserves all cell values in the raster.
 A detailed breakdown on raster compression can be found <a href="https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/raster-compression.htm"> here</a>.  </p> <br>

-<p> With the parameters set, run the "LAS Dataset to Raster" tool.
-Something like Figure 7 below should have been created.
-Notice that it is pixelated and has stark edges around trees and structures -- this is due to the parameters that were selected in its creation.
-If more intensive resampling methods and cell assignment methods were used, then there would have been a smoother gradient between elevation values.   </p> <br>
+<p> With the parameters set, the "LAS Dataset to Raster" tool should be run.
+An output similar to Figure 7 below should have been created.
+It should be noted that the raster appears pixelated with stark edges around trees and structures—this is due to the selected parameters.
+If more intensive resampling methods and cell assignment techniques had been applied, a smoother gradient between elevation values would have been produced.  </p> <br>

-<p> Like the LAS Dataset, if you select the raster that was created in the Table of Contents, you will notice that there is a unique "Raster Layer" option by the top ribbon of ArcGIS Pro.
-Here you can alter the Symbology method, Stretch Type, and Resampling Type.
-Nothing here needs alteration, but it is worthwhile to look through and test out what these options do.  </p>
+<p> Like the LAS Dataset, when the created raster is selected in the Table of Contents, a unique "Raster Layer" option will appear on the top ribbon of ArcGIS Pro.
+Here, the Symbology method, Stretch Type, and Resampling Type can be altered.
+No changes are necessary, but it is worthwhile to explore and test these options. </p>

-<p> Visually analyzing the raster, there are a few notable observations.
-The top-left part of the raster has bright white structures -- these are buildings on Western Kentucky University's (WKU) campus, which is situated on the historic Vinegar Hill.
-The bright white color denotes a higher elevation.
-East of the Western Kentucky University's campus are some high elevation tree tops in the College Hill Historic District, which connects to Reservoir Hill (not included in the raster).
-Looking south, there is a solid black line dotted with moderate sized structures that cuts the raster in half somewhat diagonally.
-This is the US-31W Bypass, which was once the edge of Bowling Green in the 1950s and 1960s -- it now serves as a major road in the middle of Bowling Green.
-In the south-central part of the raster, there is a large structure that sits lower than WKU (as it is darker in color).
-This is the TC Cherry Elementary School, which serves most of downtown and southern Bowling Green.       </p> <br>
+<p> Visually analyzing the raster, several notable features can be observed.
+The top-left part of the raster shows bright white structures—these are buildings on the Western Kentucky University (WKU) campus, located on historic Vinegar Hill.
+The bright white color denotes higher elevation.
+East of the WKU campus, high-elevation tree tops in the College Hill Historic District can be seen, which connects to Reservoir Hill (not included in the raster).
+To the south, a solid black line dotted with moderate-sized structures cuts the raster somewhat diagonally.
+This is the US-31W Bypass, which once marked the edge of Bowling Green in the 1950s and 1960s and now serves as a major thoroughfare through the city.
+In the south-central part of the raster, a large structure that sits lower than WKU (as indicated by its darker color) is visible.
+This is the TC Cherry Elementary School, which serves much of downtown and southern Bowling Green.     </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/enetd1E.jpeg" alt="Elevation Raster" style="width:100%;max-width:625px">